Letter of Complaint: Types and Samples

 Tips for Writing an Effective Letter of Complaint

-• Although the motive of the complaint letter is to vent out your grievance and frustration, it is imperative that you use a tone that is polite and simple.
+• Although the motive of the complaint letter is to vent out your grievance and frustration, you must use a tone that is polite and simple.
 Try to be formal and avoid using offensive and disrespectful words.

 • Make sure that you introduce yourself properly.